WordPress/Advanced-administration-handbook/server/web-server.md

 }
 ```

 It is just a list of site-names and blog-ids.
 You can use [Nginx helper](https://wordpress.org/plugins/nginx-helper) to get such a list of site-name/blog-id pairs.
-This plugin will also generate a map.conf file, which you can directly include in the map{} section like this:
+This plugin will also generate a `map.conf` file, which you can directly include in the `map{...}` section like this:

 ```
 map $http_host $blogid {